Blueshoe/website/io/content/our-services/microservice-architecture-consulting.md

 ::
 :::

-:::GlobalListCardSliderSection{:bg="bg-bs-gray" :dotColor="black" :numberCards=2 data-title="How to get Started with Microservices?"}
+:::GlobalListCardSliderSection{:bg="bs-white" :dotColor="black" :numberCards=2 data-title="How to get Started with Microservices?"}
 ::::GlobalTitle{.mb-6}
 How to get Started with Microservices?
 ::::